ArberTu474/Glow-code-js-curriculum/Day_1_slides.md

 ## 16 Exercise 2

-- Create a program that swaps the values of 2 variables and print them before and after swapping them.
+Create a program that swaps the values of 2 variables and print them before and after swapping them.
-- Make sure not to code the solution right away.
-The girls should give ideas on how to solve this problem.
-- Some common analogies for this problem is swapping the liquids between to glasses of water, where you should use a third glass.
-Or the examples where you have two balls on your hands and you need a helper hand (a friend for example) to swap them.
-- **Bonus:** Tell them about comments.
-Comments don't effect how the program works they just clarify the function of our code.
-(You use `//` to write an inline comment)